Skip to content

 Either & Option types

-For educational purposes, let's create two most popular union types in functional languages: Option and Either with corresponding Map functions.
+For educational purposes, let's create two of the most popular union types in functional languages: Option and Either, with corresponding Map functions.

-• Either type is used to represent one of two possible values.
-Many times left value holds success value, and right value holds error value.
+• The Either type is used to represent one of two possible values.
+Many times the left value holds the success value, and the right value holds an error value.

-• Option type is used to represent a value that may or may not be present.
-Replaces nulls in some languages.
+• The Option type is used to represent a value that may or may not be present, often replacing nulls in other languages.

 f/datas.go